-A fusible link is a short piece of insulated low-voltage cable within an automotive wiring harness that is designed to protect the harness in applications where a fuse is unsuitable.
+A fusible link is a short piece of insulated low-voltage cable within an automotive wiring harness designed to protect the harness in applications where a fuse is unsuitable.

-In an extreme current overload situation, the conductor within the link is melted while the ensuing flame and spark are contained within the link’s insulation.
+In an extreme current overload situation, the link’s conductor is melted while the ensuing flame and spark are contained within the link’s insulation.